EU enters final talks for BioNTech-Pfizer vaccine | Health

 EU enters final talks for BioNTech-Pfizer vaccine

 The European Commission said on Wednesday it had entered final stage talks with BioNTech-Pfizer to purchase up to 300 million doses of a potential vaccine against COVID-19.
-This is the sixth potential vaccine for which the EU executive has struck or plans to strike an advance purchase agreement.
+This is the sixth potential vaccine for which the European Union executive has struck or plans to strike an advance purchase agreement.

 The envisaged contract with Germany's BioNTech and U.S.-based Pfizer would lead to an initial purchase of 200 million doses, with an option to buy a further 100 million, the Commission said after the conclusion of exploratory talks.
 All EU members would have the possibility to buy the vaccine and could donate to poorer nations or redirect to other European countries.